dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 - Discretization

 ### Partial Differential Equations (PDEs)
 A PDE is an equation of partial derivatives of an unknown function with respect to more than one independent variable.
-Many of the basic laws of science are expressed as PDEs [link to example of PDEs of laws of science).
+Many of the basic laws of science are expressed as PDEs [link to example of PDEs of laws of science].
 The order of a PDE is determined by the highest-order partial derivative appearing in the PDE.
-Once the order of a PDE has been determined, their classifications need to be determined.
+Once the order of a PDE has been determined, their classifications can be determined.
 It is important to understand the different types of PDEs and their suitability with the use of FEM.
 For example, second-order linear PDEs can be described as the following:
 - Hyperbolic: PDEs that describe time-dependent, conservative physical processes (e.g. convection) that are not evovling toward a steady state.
+Their solutions neither grows nor decays over with time.
 - Parabolic: PDEs that describe time-dependent, dissipative physical processes (e.g. diffusion) that are evolving toward a steady state.
+Their solutions exponentially decay over time.
-- Elliptic: PDEs that describe systems that are time-dependent and have already reached a steady state These classifications determine what initial and boundary conditions result in a well-posed problem and the characteristics of their solution (oscillatory, diminishing, exponentially decaying).
+- Elliptic: PDEs that describe systems that are time-dependent and have already reached a steady state.

+Such characteristics for a given PDE determine what inital and boundary conditions result in a well-posted problem.
+For example, below is the one-dimensional heat equation, a PDE which describtes the the variation of temperature with respective to time and space in a one-dimensional object:
+$$
+\frac{\partial u}{\partial t} = \alpha \frac{\partial^2 u}{\partial x^2}
+$$

+with given initial conditions
+$$
+u(0,x) = f(x)
+u_t(0,x) = g(x)
+0 \lt x \lt L,
+\]$$

+and boundary conditions

+where:
+  - $\( u(x,t) \)$ is the temperature distribution in the material as a function of space $(\(x\))$ and time $(\(t\))$,
+  - $\( \frac{\partial u}{\partial t} \)$ is the partial derivative of $u$ with respect to time, representing the rate of change of temperature with respect to time,
+  - $\( \frac{\partial^2 u}{\partial x^2} \)$ is the second partial derivative of $u$ with respect to $x$, representing the spatial curvature of the temperature distribution,
+  - $\( \alpha \)$ is the thermal diffusivity, which depends on the material's thermal conductivity, density, and specific heat.

 ### Principle of Energy Minimization